kingfuzz/0-Programmer/README.md

 * Make it possible to enable/disable the 0-Coast arpeggiator. **[DONE]**
 * Add end-2-end integration test: Simulate button press, verify that correct message is in buffer. **[DONE]**
 * Test some initial parameters
+  * Test vs MidiView **[DONE]**
+  * Test vs Hardware
 * Clean up (CI, initial docs)
   * Make CI release unsigned builds
-  * Write simple user guide
+  * Write simple user guide / or a help text in the UI?
 * Update to latest Melatonin Inspector to remove a bunch of deprecation warnings.
 * Initial (very limited) release

+After these initial steps, we'll start to plan additional features/bugs using Githubs issue tracker and stop committing straight to main.
+But we need to have a stable main branch with some actual functionality first ;-)

 A quick note on controlling the 0-Coast.
 The application has no way of knowing the state of the 0-Coast, ie. it can't read data, only send.
 0-Coast will save parameter changes between power cycles, so some out-of-sync scenario between the programmer and the device is likely to happen.
 So, how do we ensure sync?
 We could reset all parameters, when the app loads - but that could be annoying as well.
 A reset button?